JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 ```

 ## Optional Plugin Dependencies
-A project can also specify an optional plugin dependency.
+A plugin can also specify an optional plugin dependency.
 In this case, the plugin will load even if the plugin it depends on is not installed or enabled, but part of the plugin's functionality will not be available.

 Declare additional `optional="true"` and `config-file` attribute pointing to optional plugin descriptor file: